xwipeoutx/hololens-workshop/4-networking/1-sharing.md

 1. Test it out.
 It works!
 2. Never, ever tell anyone that you made this mistake, it's embarrasing!

+### 6. Ensuring initial state

+The more astute may have noticed a problem here - the initial state of the hive is not necessarily the same across clients.

+A very simple (though heavyweight) way around this is to make a new message, like "Beehive Created", broadcast it in the `Start()` method, and have all the other clients react to that with either `StartBuzzing` or `StopBuzzing`.

+Not exactly enterprise-grade, but it'll do.
+I'll leave this as an excercise for you.

 3. Delete your test objects, noone needs to know about them either

 ## Other options